mrkkrp/dot-emacs/README.md

 improvement IMO).
 You can see my configuration in `mk/mk-mu4e.el`.
 Here I'm going to explain how to make it work.

-First of all, you need to install `offlineimap`, it's written in Python, so you will need to get Python too:
+First of all, you need to install `offlineimap` (it's written in Python, so you will need to get Python too):

 ```
 # pacman -S offlineimap